 The reserve is so large that it would take years to explore.
-Don also tells me that there are remote parts of the reserve where even he never set foot.
+Don also tells me that he never set foot in remote parts of the reserve.
 A 4×4 tour is therefore necessary to take in more of the landscape – It will take us the rest of the morning.
-With the study of different parts of the border, we learn that elephants take pleasure in destroying any fences that close in their boundaries.
+The study of different parts of the border shows that elephants enjoy destroying fences close to their boundaries.
 And you know how?
 They are simply pushing their calves so they roll over them!
 A smile spreads across my face, amused by the intelligence and resourcefulness of these pesky pachyderms.

-Discovering the bush happens on two fronts: In the field and in the classroom!
-After the survey of the territory in the morning, Don invites us to take inventory of all species that call it home.
-Today, as most days that follow, we join him the classroom for a few hours of study.
+Discovering the bush happens on two fronts: In the field and the classroom!
+After surveying the territory in the morning, Don invites us to take inventory of all species that call it home.
+Today, as on most days, we join him in the classroom for a few hours of study.

-This is a key attribute of a ranger: To have a deep understanding of the animals in the area, their physical characteristics and behaviour.
+A ranger's crucial attribute is to deeply understand the animals in the area, their physical characteristics and their behaviour.
 To read the bush and understand the stories it tells us to ultimately take in all it has to offer us … safely!

-JC found us some beautiful fresh traces of what appears to be a cat.
-He explains how to position ourselves to read (the sun in the back) and shows us the elements to analyse: The number of indentions, claw marks, the spacing between the front legs and the back legs, the depth of the footprint.
-I then became aware of the extent of knowledge that you need to know which animal you are dealing with.
-And then to track him down … "But that's for another story, for another day!"
+JC found us some beautiful fresh traces of what appeared to be a cat.
+He explains how to position ourselves to read (the sun in the back) and shows us the elements to analyse: The number of indentions, claw marks, the spacing between the front legs and the back legs, and the depth of the footprint.
+I then learned how much knowledge you need to know which animal you are dealing with.
+And then to track him down … "But that's for another story, another day!"

 It is with a steadfast desire to learn that we begin our second day.
 It will continue to increase throughout the week.
 Every day brings new knowledge, anecdotes and stories.

-On our first morning trip we have the chance to spot our first towering giraffe, in the distance.
-What must be understood is that in Mapungubwe we face real wildlife.
-Indeed, they are free to roam between South Africa and Botswana, through the Limpopo.
+On our first morning trip, we had the chance to spot our first towering giraffe in the distance.
+What must be understood is that in Mapungubwe, we face natural wildlife.
+Indeed, they can roam between South Africa and Botswana through the Limpopo.
 The direct consequence: They are not at all accustomed to man.
 The mere sound of a car engine, even at 300 meters, scares them into a stride.

 Our only way to observe more closely is to approach on foot.
-Ampie leads the way and Johan brings up the rear.
-All on watch, we try to avoid being spotted by these long necked animals.
-Walking downwind is the first thing to do to, so the animal can't detect our smell.
+Ampie leads the way, and Johan brings up the rear.
+All on watch, we avoid being spotted by these long-necked animals.
+Walking downwind is the first thing to do, so the animals can't detect our smell.
 Forty meters from the group, we root ourselves to the spot and enjoy the magical spectacle that Mother Nature gives us.
 Intense emotion overcomes me: I'm living a unique moment like never before.
 Closer to these magnificent creatures than ever before.
 I'm connected to them, part of a whole, which I have absolutely no desire to disturb … So I stay in the shadows of an acacia, silent, eyes and heart wide open.

-On the way back to base camp, we examine more tracks and begin to really have fun with this little game.
-JC gave us more information to consider, to complete our task.
+On the way back to base camp, we examined more tracks and began to have fun with this little game.
+JC gave us more information to consider to complete our task.
 Thus, droppings become a vital clue in identification.
-He also wants us to take in the environment when reading tracks, to have an entire consideration of the scene: Why did the animal cross the road at this point?
+He also wants us to take in the environment when reading tracks to have an entire consideration of the scene: Why did the animal cross the road at this point?
 Why are those branches broken on the side of this trail?
 What caused this streak behind the tracks?

-Nevertheless, in light of our (still) slight knowledge on the subject, lectures are still needed and so after a light lunch we reach Don's classroom.
+Nevertheless, lectures are still needed in light of our (still) slight knowledge of the subject, so after a light lunch, we reach Don's classroom.
 Reptiles, amphibians and arachnids are on the menu.
-The afternoon is rich in education even if everyone's mind inevitably escapes into the surrounding Bush … the call is, each day, becoming stronger.
-"Who's up for a night game drive?
-“You know how to speak to us Don!"
+The afternoon is rich in education even if everyone's mind inevitably escapes into the surrounding bush… the call is, each day, becoming stronger.
+"Who's up for a night game drive?"
+"You know how to speak to us, Don!"

 Do you know the mark of the perfect Ranger guide?
 Aside from the cartridge belt and sturdy boots, the 4×4 vehicle is one of the essential tools of the trade.
-It is really important to take care of.
-Thus every morning, some rituals are observed.
-The inspection of the vehicle's condition is critical: oil, tires, fuel, brakes … Even if we are learning to survive in the bush, it is still better to be home before nightfall!
+It is vital to take care of.
+Thus, every morning, some rituals are observed.
+Inspecting the vehicle's condition is critical: oil, tires, fuel, brakes … Even if we are learning to survive in the bush, it is better to be home before nightfall!

-After our daily mechanical check, we're leaving for the Wild.
-From every bird species we pass, each new tree observed, we learn a new story, new information about the Bush.
-Once more, I think see this ecosystem contains priceless treasures.
-No longer connected to the human world, where technology and profits are the prime forces, forgetting the wealth that is all around us.
-Reachable to the everyone who knows where to look.
+After our daily mechanical check, we're leaving for the wild.
+From every bird species, we learn a new story and further information about the bush from the past and with each new tree observed, we know a unique species.
+This ecosystem contains priceless treasures.
+We are no longer connected to the human world, where technology and profits are the prime forces, forgetting the wealth around us.
+Reachable to everyone who knows where to look.
 We forgot that the Mopani tree is like a large pharmacy.
-We forgot that it is sufficient to observe the behaviour of the Sand grouse to find a water source.
+We forgot that it is sufficient to observe the behaviour of the sand grouse in finding a water source.
 They will inevitably bring us to it.
-Essential knowledge that is no longer useful in an urban environment, where humans have shaped nature to their will.
+Essential knowledge is no longer practical in an urban environment, where humans have shaped nature to their will.
 I understand that to want to be a Ranger is also a desire to live differently.
-Being as close to our planet's essence and feeling connected, belong to it.
+Being as close to our planet's essence and feeling connected belong to it.
 At this moment, driving under the hot sun, I also want to be part of it.
-I am a long way off from being a Ranger Guide but I am just beginning to get their philosophy.
+I am far from being a Ranger Guide, but I am just beginning to understand their philosophy.

 The morning is dedicated to finding the lion whose tracks JC observed earlier.
 A lion!
 Our excitement is at its peak, especially for our first animal tracking … on foot!
-Not bad for a first time.
+It's not bad for the first time.
 Arriving on the scene, we jump from vehicles and begin our tracking.
-We will need patience and concentration to follow the tracks that will lead us closer to our mark.
+We need patience and concentration to follow the tracks closer to our mark.
 In a line, walking in the same direction, we analyse and follow the trail.
 One print after another.
 Many factors can complicate our reading: The passage of a herd of wildebeest on the trail annihilates two hours of work.
 Unable to continue our tracking, we are just about to give up … But we didn't count on the experience of JC.
-Staring at some more dense forest, a hundred meters from us, he turns to Johan and asks him to follow him.
-A few seconds later, they disappear through the dense vegetation.
+Staring at some more dense forest a hundred meters from us, he turns to Johan and asks him to follow him.
+A few seconds later, they disappear through the lush vegetation.
 It will take us ten minutes to understand what is happening: JC has found the lion.
 Wanting to be sure about his analysis, JC proposes to put a camera trap at the entrance of it.
 This is the first time I have my hands on this little gem of technology.
 But, to my delight, it will not be the last time.